California Forever promises new Solano County investments, pushback to proposed city grows

 "We want to provide people economic opportunity today.
 We are not here just to promote California Forever and the city we want to build.
 It doesn't work unless all of Solano rises together," Esch said.

 "Some people will say these are efforts to buy someone's vote.
-How would you respond to that?" asked Sharp.
+How would you respond to that?"
+I asked.

 "It's not anything other than just trying to help the community, invest in the community," responded Esch.

-"Is there any type of commitment they have to sign on for?" asked Sharp.
+"Is there any type of commitment they have to sign on for?"
+I asked.

 "No. There's no obligations.
 There's no strings attached here," Esch said.